amurphy99/chat_app_deployment/README.md

 # Shell scripts for deploying the chat app.

 * Need to install Git way earlier??
+* Weird issue when you run it the first time

 * Could add a number as input to each module, then they know which step they are...
 * MAYBE could change the image location as a variable here if you wanted to run the CPU version